Information privacy: Political

 Political privacy has been a concern since voting systems emerged in ancient times.
 The secret ballot is the simplest and most widespread measure to ensure that political views are not known to anyone other than the voters themselves—it is nearly universal in modern democracy and considered to be a basic right of citizenship.
 In fact, even where other rights of privacy do not exist, this type of privacy very often does.
 There are several forms of voting fraud or privacy violations possible with the use of digital voting machines.

 Legality

 The legal protection of the right to privacy in general – and of data privacy in particular – varies greatly around the world.

-Laws and regulations related to Privacy and Data Protection are constantly changing, it is seen as important to keep abreast of any changes in the law and to continually reassess compliance with data privacy and security regulations.
-Within academia, Institutional Review Boards function to assure that adequate measures are taken to ensure both the privacy and confidentiality of human subjects in research.
+Laws and regulations related to Privacy and Data Protection are constantly changing; it is seen as important to keep abreast of any changes in the law and to continually reassess compliance with data privacy and security regulations.

-Privacy concerns exist wherever personally identifiable information or other sensitive information is collected, stored, used, and finally destroyed or deleted – in digital form or otherwise.
-Improper or non-existent disclosure control can be the root cause for privacy issues.
-Informed consent mechanisms including dynamic consent are important in communicating to data subjects the different uses of their personally identifiable information.
-Data privacy issues may arise in response to information from a wide range of sources, such as: